cyrusinnovation/ideas/STORIES.md

 TODO
 ----
 * Estimation view based on fixed time per point, rather than on past averages.
-* Show more than three stories in estimation view.
 * Tags on stories.
 * Estimate the remaining work in a tag, or set of tags.
 * Drop tracking of teams.